ChurchTrac Logo

 Printing Multiple Checks

-To begin, click on "Print Checks" at the bottom of the Account Register screen.
+To begin, select "Print Checks" at the bottom of the Account Register screen.

 Print checks button